Role-play lesson plans

 Setting the scene for the role-play

-Before the role-play begins, you can set the scene by doing some short activities with the students.
+Before the role-play begins you may like to do some short activities with the students to help set the scene.
 For example:

-- Encourage students to get into role as members of parliament and to understand that they:
+- Encourage students to get into role as senators and to understand that they:

-Students can find out more about the roles of people in Parliament by checking the Factsheet series on the PEO website: www.peo.gov.au/students/fact_sheets/index.html
+Students can find out more about the roles of people in Parliament by checking the Fact sheets.

 You can create a more authentic atmosphere by rearranging your classroom to look like a parliamentary chamber and by using props and a script.
 This will also help students embrace their roles.

 Transform the classroom into a chamber by arranging chairs and tables into a horseshoe shape as indicated by the diagram.
-A larger printable version of this diagram, as well as illustrations of the actual chamber, are in the Role-play Toolkit.
+A larger printable version of this diagram, as well as diagrams of the actual chamber, are in the Toolkit (on the right).

 Getting into role